kdricemt/kdricemt.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming Ph.D. student at The University of Tokyo / Department of Aeronautics and Astronautics.
-I am also an incoming Ph.D. student at Stanford Aero/Astro from September.
+I am an incoming Ph.D. student at the [Aero/Astro Department](http://www.aerospace.t.u-tokyo.ac.jp/english/) of The University of Tokyo.
+I am also an incoming Ph.D. student at [Stanford Aero/Astro](https://aa.stanford.edu/) from September.
 My research interest includes:
 - Autonomous guidance, navigation, control, and decision-making of spacecrafts.
 - Spacecraft swarms and distributed space systems.
 - Navigation at lunar surface and cis-lunar space.